Nguyễn lords

-While they recognized the authority of and claimed to be loyal subjects of the Later Lê dynasty, they were de facto rulers of southern Vietnam.
-Meanwhile, the Trịnh lords ruled northern Vietnam, where the Lê Emperor remained a puppet ruler.
+While they recognized the authority of and claimed to be loyal subjects of the revival Lê dynasty, they were de facto rulers of southern Đại Việt.
+Meanwhile, the Trịnh lords ruled northern Đại Việt in the name of the Lê emperor, who was in reality a puppet ruler.
 They fought a series of long and bitter wars that pitted the two halves of Vietnam against each other.
 The Nguyễn were finally overthrown in the Tây Sơn wars, but one of their descendants would eventually come to unite all of Vietnam.
 Their rule consolidated earlier southward expansion into Champa and pushed southwest into Cambodia.

 Origin

 The Nguyễn lords traced their descent from a powerful clan originally based in Thanh Hóa Province.
 The clan supported Lê Lợi in his successful war of independence against the Ming dynasty.
 From that point on, the Nguyễn were one of the major noble families in Vietnam.
 Perhaps the most famous Nguyễn of this time was Nguyễn Thị Anh, the queen-consort for nearly 20 years (1442–1459).